-Description The memory type control charts based on auxiliary information have been introduced in the literature for improved monitoring of the process parameters for normally distributed process.
-In this paper, we design moving average and double moving average control charts based on auxiliary information for efficient monitoring the shifts in the process variability.
-Regression estimator of process variance in the form of auxiliary and study variables is considered to construct charting statistics for the proposed charts.
-The average run length (ARL) and standard deviation of run length (SDRL) performance of the proposed charts is investigated using simulation study and is compared with the originally proposed Shewhart control charts based on auxiliary information and without auxiliary information.
-The proposed auxiliary information based moving average and double moving average charts are found to be efficient for monitoring the process variance of normally distributed process.
-An illustrative example based on simulated data set is provided to show the implementation of the proposed charts in detecting shifts in the process standard deviation.
+process.
+In this paper, we design moving average and double moving average control charts based on auxiliary information for efficient monitoring the shifts in the process variables is considered to construct charting statistics for the proposed charts.
+The average run length (ARL) and standard deviation of run length (SDRL) performance of the proposed charts is investigated using simulation study and is compared with the originally proposed Shewhart control charts based on auxiliary information.
+The proposed auxiliary information based moving average and double moving average charts are found to be efficient for monitoring the process variance of the proposed shewhart control charts based on auxiliary information and without auxiliary information.
+The proposed auxiliary information based moving average and double moving average charts are found to be efficient for monitoring the process variance of the provided to show the implementation of the proposed charts in detecting shifts in the process standard deviation.